Big boost for Social Security benefits as inflation rises

 “In town halls and tele-town halls they’re saying, ‘We are really happy with what you did on the child tax credit, but what about us?’”
 Larson added.
 “In a midterm election, this is a very important constituency.”

 The COLA is only one part of the annual financial equation for seniors.
-An announcement about Medicare’s Part B premium for outpatient care is expected soon.
-It’s usually an increase, so at least some of any Social Security raise goes for health care.
+An announcement about Medicare’s Part B premium they pay for outpatient care is expected soon.
+It’s usually an increase, so at least some of any Social Security raise gets eaten up by health care.
 The Part B premium is now $148.50 a month, and the Medicare trustees report estimated a $10 increase for 2022.

-Economist Marilyn Moon, who also served as public trustee for Social Security and Medicare, said she believes the current spurt of inflation is an adjustment to highly unusual economic circumstances and the pattern of restraint on prices will reassert itself with time.
+Economist Marilyn Moon, who also served as public trustee for Social Security and Medicare, said she believes the current spurt of inflation will be temporary, due to highly unusual economic circumstances.

 “I would think there is going to be an increase this year that you won’t see reproduced in the future,” Moon said.